bsc-wdc/jupyter-extension/README.md

 Jupyter extensions that make the use of PyCOMPSs in Jupyter much easier.

-There are two extensions: the IPyCOMPSs Jupyter kernel and the IPyCOMPSs Lab extension.
-For more information, see the docs in `docs/`.
+There are two extensions:
+ - IPyCOMPSs Jupyter kernel
+ - IPyCOMPSs Lab extension.

+For more information, see the documentation in `docs/`.